Inter-Cultural Association of Greater Victoria

 The Inter-Cultural Association of Greater Victoria (ICA) helps immigrants and refugees meet their social, cultural, and economic goals.
 Comprised of dedicated staff and volunteers, ICA provides language instruction, support finding housing and employment and a range of other services.
 In addition, ICA actively engages our community to strengthen connections between immigrants and those born in Canada.
 Through our work, we build a strong, diverse, and vibrant community.
-ICA is a welcoming, passionate, and energetic organization that has had a positive impact in the Greater Victoria region for nearly 50 years.
+ICA is a welcoming, passionate, and energetic organization that has had a positive impact in the Greater Victoria region for 50 years.

 Provides settlement/resettlement integration services to immigrants and refugees.
 Provides one-on-one support to individuals or family units.
 Plans and implements group programs for immigrants and refugees.
 Assists clients in accessing other community-based resources.
 Focus of position may be on particular client demographics, e.g. youth or seniors; children and youth in schools.
 Engages in settlement/resettlement outreach to various areas within the Capital Regional District.
 Serves all individuals, including BIPOC, LGBTQ2+ and Indigenous.
 Settlement Workers report to the Immigrant Settlement Services Coordinator.

 Minimum Grade 12 Diploma (Undergraduate Degree preferred) in related discipline on settlement/resettlement-related themes, family law, immigration and refugee studies, social work, intercultural studies, child and youth care or combination of education, training, and experience.

 Direct experience with settlement/resettlement service delivery and case management.

 Keen understanding of diversity issues to work with persons from diverse cultural and ethnic backgrounds on settlement/resettlement-related issues.